RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

  - **All Exports:** The easiest way to use the `parseEmbeddedModule()` function is with only a single argument.
 That string argument represents the `id` of the **embedded module** about to be imported.
 Since there are no subsequent arguments detailing which named exports are to be parsed, _all exports_ from the **embedded module** will be parsed.
 From then on until page reload, _all named exports_ from the imported module will remain synchronously available from the global scope.
  - **Single Export:** The _second_ easiest way to use the `parseEmbeddedModule()` function is to introduce a `string` (as the function's other argument) indicating the name of _a single export_ from the **embedded module** about to be imported.
 In this case, _that specific named export_ will remain synchronously available until page reload, though no other named exports from the imported module will be.
 Keep in mind this behaviour might be desirable in only a limited set of situations.
  - **Multiple Exports:** Thirdly, instead of deploying a `string`, we can introduce a second argument which is an `array`.
-In this instance
+In this instance, each array element represents the name of an export from the embedded module about to be imported.
+Each of these named exports will remain synchronously available until page reload, though no other named exports from the imported module will be.
  - **Synchronous Retrieval:** Given that
  - **This will not work:** We can try the same thing